WarwickAnimeSoc/TengenToppaAnimango/README.md

 # TengenToppaAnimango
+_(Name subject to change)_

-New version of the [aniMango]() site for the University of Warwick Anime and Manga Society.
+New version of the [aniMango](https://github.com/WarwickAnimeSoc/aniMango) site for the University of Warwick Anime and Manga Society.

 This is the code that runs [animesoc.co.uk](https://animesoc.co.uk).

-Built on Django 3.1 and Bootstrap using a large amount of code from the old site.
+Built on Django and Bootstrap using a large amount of code from the old site.

 ---